 Data on levels, distribution and make-up of earnings and hours worked for UK employees by sex and full-time or part-time status in all industries and occupations.

 Keywords: earnings, ashe, gender pay gap, median gross weekly, hourly earnings, annual earnings

-Annual Survey of Hours and Earnings Pension Tables: 2015 Provisional and 2014 Revised Results (Latest release)Membership and contributions to workplace pension arrangements for UK employees by type, age, industry, public/private sector, occupation and size of company.
+Annual Survey of Hours and Earnings pension tables, UK: 2016 provisional and 2015 revised results (Latest release)Membership and contributions to workplace pension arrangements for UK employees by type, age, industry, public and private sector, occupation and size of company.

 Keywords: ashe, occupational, scheme membership, defined benefit, employer contribution rates

 Average Weekly Earnings (AWE) is the key National Statistics indicator of short-term earnings growth, which provides monthly estimates of the level of Average Weekly Earnings per employee.

-Data on avoidable mortality in England and Wales for 2014.
-Data are based on a revised definition of avoidable mortality (introduced in data year 2014) for all persons and a new avoidable mortality definition for children and young people.
+Statistics on avoidable mortality in England and Wales for 2015.
+Data are based on a revised definition of avoidable mortality (introduced in data year 2014) for all persons and a separate indicator of avoidable mortality in children and young people.
 These definitions were developed following a public consultation in 2015.